The following is a brief examination of the seven forms of

 asset, depreciates with time.
 However, both our mental health and

-lifestyle can certainly affect the rate at which our physical health declines.
+lifestyle can certainly affect the rate at which our physical health

-assets, which in turn strongly influence the lifestyle we
+relationship assets, which in turn strongly influence the lifestyle we

 lead.
-It is true that with this and all other assets some of us are more generously
+It is true that with this and most other assets some of us are

-squandering this valuable asset as any other we are fortunate to possess.
+resource we are fortunate to possess.